To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 New England Aquarium

 The New England Aquarium is home to thousands of aquatic animals, from the giant Pacific octopus to Northern fur seals to little blue penguins.
 They offer a wide range of exhibits, including a shark and ray touch tank and the Giant Ocean Tank, a four-story coral reef featuring hundreds of Caribbean animals.
 In addition, they have an IMAX theatre and run whale watch boat excursions in partnership with Boston Harbor Cruises from April through November.

-Each pass admits up to 4 people at $10 per person.
+Pass admits up to 4 people at 50% off.